 VCCS (Virginia Community College System) is now providing up to 1 terabyte (TB) of storage for students to store documents using the Microsoft OneDrive for Business and Microsoft Office Online services through the Student Advantage Portal.
 To learn more about this service, please click the link below view the official documentation.

-OneDrive and Office Online Guide
+Microsoft OneDrive and Office Online Guide

 Available to all currently employed faculty and staff and currently enrolled students to harden Windows and Mac computer systems against the threat of viruses and other malware.